10 Email Marketing Tips for Retailers

-Although email marketing for retailers has been practiced for decades, it is still one of the most effective marketing methods for building and nurturing customer relationships available today.
-In fact, 41.5% of brands stated that email marketing is very critical to success.
-Email marketing generates a $36 return on investment (ROI) for each dollar spent—highlighting how effective it can be if done properly.
+Although email marketing for retailers has been practiced for decades, it is still one of the most effective retail marketing methods for building and nurturing customer relationships.
+In fact, 87% of marketers say email is critical to success and 41% consider it the most effective channel.

 - Does my business need a whole CRM suite, or could we just use an email service provider (ESP)?